Committees of the NSSAR

 The News Release Information consists of discussions covering, "How to work with the Media" and "News Releases."
 Several of these guidelines were written by Joe Benham (TXSSAR) who has been in the newspaper business for 56 years.
 One additional piece available is a downloadable Microsoft Word file, which will allow a chapter to modify the information and use it as a news release.

-Compatriots are invited to submit worthy articles about the American Revolution to the Americanism Committee Chairman, Americanismsar [dot] org (Mike Tomme), for possible use as an example on this website.
+Compatriots are invited to submit worthy articles about the American Revolution to the Americanism Committee Chairman, Americanismsar [dot] org (Mark Anthony), for possible use as an example on this website.

 For more information about media relations and drafting news releases, refer to the: